 Regulations Regarding Material Donations:

 13.4 All gifts delivered to the Library become the property of the City of Fort Worth Library, to use or dispose of as it sees best.
-The Library reserves the right to add donations to the collection or not.
+The Library rarely adds donations to the collection.

-13.9 There are some materials that the Library cannot use and the Friends cannot sell in their book sales.
-These include Reader’s Digest condensed books, textbooks, outdated materials, and back issues of magazines.
-Given limited space and staff resources, the Library and Friends discourage the donation of these types of materials and may dispose of them immediately.
+13.8 There are some materials the Friends cannot sell in their online book sales.
+These include Reader’s Digest condensed books, textbooks, outdated materials, DVDs, Blu-rays, videocassettes, audiocassettes, and back issues of magazines.
+Given limited space and staff resources, the Library and Friends do not accept donation of these types of materials.
 These types of materials may be more useful in nursing homes, shelters, hospitals, and other organizations.
 Donors with this type of material may wish to contact these organizations instead of donating them to the Library.

 Discussion: Mold, moisture, and infestation present health hazards for staff.
 Infested or mold-damaged materials can easily infect other materials stored in the same container and materials elsewhere in the building.
 The Library is not equipped to repair or restore gift materials in this condition.
 Materials in this condition cannot be sold at book sales.

-13.12 Given the thousands of items donated to the Library annually, staff cannot make retention or disposal decisions at the time of–or within a guaranteed date of– donation, nor do they track the ultimate fate of specific donated items.
+13.11 Given the thousands of items donated to the Library annually, staff does not track the disposition of specific donated items.

-13.15 The Library provides a Gift Release form for all material donations.
+13.13 The Library provides a donation receipt for all material donations.
 Donations are tax deductible; however, federal tax regulations prevent Library staff from placing a value on your donated materials.
 A qualified appraisal for tax purposes is the responsibility of the donor.
 Donors are strongly encouraged to compile a detailed list of items prior to donation if it will be used later for tax purposes.
 Donors may wish to review the following IRS Publications for more information:

 - IRS Publication 561: Determining the Value of Donated Property